 A disaster recovery plan usually has the following sections:

-- Plan activation identifies the cases when a disaster recovery plan should be launched and the procedures of informing disaster recovery members to start participating in appropriate actions.
+- Plan activation identifies the cases when a disaster recovery plan should be launched and the procedures of informing disaster recovery members to start participating in the appropriate actions.

 - Document history shows when was the document revised and who performed the approvement of revision.